markcurtis1970/lynns_barcoder/README.md

 ## Components

 - barcode_ui.py - the user interface
-- database_comms.py - comms to a given data source
+- db_comms.py - comms to a given data source
 - reader_comms.py - comms to the barcode reader
 - valiadation.py - any required data validation
+- test.py - for testing things